 From Examples to Action: Defining Your Personal Compass

-We’ve moved beyond definitions to practical examples of what are core values examples.
+We’ve moved beyond definitions to practical examples of what core values look like in action.
 Use these pillars as a launchpad, then test them against your life experiences and aspirations.
-The goal is to identify your top 3–5 guiding principles and write a personal definition for each.
+Identify your top 3–5 guiding principles and write a personal definition for each.

 Synthesizing Your Personal Code